nibalizer/miscelaneous/falco-kube-audit/readme.md

 # Real-Time auditing of Kubernetes events with Falco

-Kubernetes can be configured to emit
+Kubernetes can be configured to emit audit events every time the kube api is accessed.
+We can process these with falco in real time to immediately identify suspicious our malicious behavior.

 1. Create vm from [VPC service](https://cloud.ibm.com/vpc/overview) (gen2)